 Protein is the key nutrient involved in muscle growth, however, it is not only about the amount of protein you eat, it is also about the type of protein you consume, when you eat it and the frequency.

-Research has shown most people can maximally use around 20grams of protein at a time for muscle protein synthesis, which is very easy to achieve.
-Therefore, providing the body with 4-6x doses of good quality, high biological value protein across the day will switch on the muscle protein synthesis pathway more frequently, than just having 2-3x meals with large amounts of protein.
+Providing the body with 4-6x doses of good quality, high biological value protein across the day will switch on the muscle protein synthesis pathway more frequently than just having 2-3x meals with large amounts of protein.
 This means you should ensure your athlete is redistributing some of their protein at lunch and dinner for breakfast and snacks.

 Research has also shown that the ability to gain lean muscle mass is elevated for 24-48 hours after a training session.
 This is why it is important for an athlete who is training most days to keep a relatively constant protein intake as their body is always in a state of recovery.